TheFrieber/KoboldCS/SECURITY.md

 ## Reporting a Vulnerability

-Please use the Issues page to report any bugs or issues.
+Please report any vulnerability privately.
-Currently there is no Discord Server to hand out support for people.
+Also possible via discord: thefrieber